anymail/django-anymail/ADDING_ESPS.md

 Good starting points: Test backend; SparkPost

-Don't forget add an `'extras_require'` entry for your ESP in setup.py.
+Don't forget to add an entry for your ESP in pyproject.toml in the `[project.optional-dependencies]` section.
-Also update `'tests_require'`.

 If the client lib supports the notion of a reusable API "connection" (or session), you should override `open()` and `close()` to provide